You can choose your price plan

-If you’re a residential or small business customer that pays Time-of-Use (TOU) electricity prices, you can choose to switch to Tiered prices.
+If you’re a residential or small business customer, you can choose to switch between Time-of-Use and Tiered prices.

-To switch from TOU to Tiered prices, you must notify your utility by completing an election form.
+To switch price plans, you must notify your utility by completing an election form.
 You must contact your utility or visit their website for the election form.

-If you want to continue paying TOU prices, no action is required.
+If you want to stay with your current price plan – TOU or Tiered – no action is required.

 Considering a switch?
 Your top questions answered here.
 Or learn more below.

 - About the price plans – TOU and Tiered

 - Considering a switch – things to keep in mind

 With TOU prices, the price depends on when you use electricity.